Gay Travel Adventures in India

 Although the percentage of gay/lesbian/bi people in India is probably about the same as anywhere else in the world, India's homosexuals are largely invisible.
 However, this has already begun to change and will continue to change at lightening speed as India becomes more modern and Westernized.

 Pride events have been held throughout India and have grown steadily since June 2008, laws against homosexuality were struck down and later reinstated.
-A strong campaign is under weigh to retire these arcane colonial laws throughout the country.
+On 6 September 2018 India's Supreme Court has finally overturned the country's British-era law that criminalized homosexuality.
+This is was great victory for many in India who worked tirelessly for years to bring their country into the 21st century among other developed nations.

 Several bars in New Delhi have a 'gay night' once a week, and there are weekly gay "parties" in Mumbai.
 Unless you are on a list of people who receive text messages about these events you may never know where or when they happen.